 (Note: You may omit the space after the :, but not the one before it.
 So in: S is the same as in:S, but in : S is not correct, and will just match events with titles containing the words in or S.)

-Sections may also be tagged; use in: #work to filter down to only those sections with the #work tag.
+As noted earlier, you can also filter by section tags; use in: #work to filter down to only events in sections which have the #work tag.

 You can search for multiple alternatives using the | character.
 For example, pizza | sandwiches will match either pizza or sandwiches, and in: “West Coast” | in: “East Coast” will include events in either the West Coast or the East Coast sections.

-To exclude a term from your search, precede it with a tilde character: deliver ~pizza will require deliver, but will exclude anything containing pizza, and ~ < 2021 will exclude any events which end before the year 2021 starts.
+To exclude matches from your filter, precede it with a tilde character: deliver ~pizza will require deliver, but will exclude anything containing pizza, and ~ < 2021 will exclude any events which end before the year 2021 starts.

 You can combine these terms freely, mixing (, ), |, and ~ characters as you wish.
 If you enter in a nonsensical filter, for example a ( without a matching ), or a ~ which doesn’t precede anything, then TimeStory will try to do its best, and will point out the mistake if you hit the Return key.